 }

-It will in return response in JSON format.
-All the products are sent in JSON and Frontend VueJS will consume it and it will display the Products.
+It will return the response in JSON format.
+All the products are sent in JSON, and Frontend VueJS will consume it and display the Products.

-Step 7: Need to create product’s index component.
+Step 7: Need to create the product’s index component.

-Now, we need to set up API point in VueJS.
-So, go to the VueJS project and in that copy the whole code in Products.vue file.
+We need to set up API points in VueJS.
+So, go to the VueJS project and copy the whole code in the Products.vue file.

 // Products.vue